vlayer-xyz/vlayer/book/src/appendix/architecture/multi.md

 In addition to the usual functionality, tests run by vlayer can use the `execProver` feature.
 The next call after `execProver` will be executed in the vlayer `Engine`.

-Runner is augmented with custom Inspector, which delegates designated calls to an instance of Engine.
-Design is analogous to `TravelInspector`.
+Runner is extended with a custom Inspector that delegates certain calls to an instance of `Engine`.
+The design is similar to `TravelInspector`.